sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 ### Route configuration

-The routing setup is simple in SWT.
+The template's routing setup is simple.
 There is just one file to check before you link to existing routes or start creating new routes to static pages: _routeConfiguration.js_.

 This page imports all the page-level components dynamically using [Loadable Components](https://loadable-components.com/).
-In addition, there's a configuration that specifies all the pages that are currently used within SWT:
+In addition, there's a configuration that specifies all the pages that are currently used within the template:

 ```shell
 └── src